Shigehiro/docker_compose_dns_test_env/README.md

 At the moment, I struggle to start unbound container. unbound container failed to start.
 I will check this later.
-As of now, I disabled starting unbound container.
+So I have disabled starting unbound container.

 # 2. Description